 Character play – role play, whether it’s a farmer with their tractor or a princess in their tower, is a great way to help children develop social skills and their own imagination.
 Allowing younger kids to think creatively can help with problem-solving down the line.
 Interactive whiteboards come with scenarios, videos and other interactive elements that can enhance role playing even further.

-Interactive games – this is where your smart board may come into play, whether you’re simply playing many of the games available directly through either the educational software on your smart board or the internet, there are a whole host of games for younger children available.
+Interactive games – this is where your smart panel may come into play, whether you’re simply playing many of the games available directly through either the educational software on your smart panel or the internet, there are a whole host of games for younger children available.
 If you want some downtime from the screen too you could challenge your students to create their own games.

 Other options for this age group include scavenger hunts, drawing, painting, music and dance.
 Anything that encourages play, creativity and discovery is ideal for younger children.